Travel Iran on a Tailor-Made Tour

 Oh, and don’t forget to add in hugely varied and delicious Persian cooking, a range of ecological zones and the legendary hospitality of the Iranian people.

 Inspired by Joanna Lumley’s Silk Road Adventure

 This classic Iran tour was inspired by Joanna Lumley’s Silk Road Adventure series.
 Our director – Ants – actually produced the show and travelled with the crew.

 While on location, she forged friendships with locals and unravelled the beauty of the Silk Road.
 Travel Iran with us, and you can take advantage of the months of painstaking research that Ants undertook to produce the show, from where you will go baklava tasting to which guest houses you stay in.

-You’ll be accompanied by a local guide and driver throughout and with their help you’ll really get to know and understand the cultures – past, present and future – of this wonderful country.
+On this Iran tour, you’ll be accompanied by a local guide and driver throughout.
+With their help, you’ll really get to know and understand the cultures – past, present and future – of this wonderful country.

 Depart: Tehran IK International Airport

 |DEPARTURE TIME||Please arrive on the date that this trip is scheduled to depart.|